parimalp/awslabs_2018_2/debug_lab.md

     <p align = "center">
     <i>Memory buffers allocated</i>
     </p>
-1. Select the **Command Queue** tab and notice that there no commands enqued
+1. Select the **Command Queue** tab and notice that there no commands enqued.
+Lines 344-348 creates commands to read the data and results
     <p align="center">
     <img src ="./images/debug_lab/FigDebugLab-16.png"/>
     </p>
     <p align = "center">
     <i>Setting a breakpoint</i>
     </p>
-Lines 344-348 creates commands to read the data and results
 1. Press **F6** to execute _clEnqueueReadBuffer_ command to create a read buffer command for reading operand _d\_A_
 Notice the Command Queue tab shows one command submitted
     <p align="center">